ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Function:

-- Calculates a hash for all parameters in the aggregate, then uses it in calculations.
+- Calculates a hash (64-bit hash for `String` and 32-bit otherwise) for all parameters in the aggregate, then uses it in calculations.
 - Uses a combination of three algorithms: array, hash table, and HyperLogLog with an error correction table.

     For a small number of distinct elements, an array is used.
 When the set size is larger, a hash table is used.
 For a larger number of elements, HyperLogLog is used, which will occupy a fixed amount of memory.

 - Provides the result deterministically (it doesn't depend on the query processing order).

+!! note "Note"
+    Since it uses 32-bit hash for non-`String` type, the result will have very high error for cardinalities > `UINT_MAX`, hence in this case you should use [uniqCombined64](#agg_function-uniqcombined64)

 Compared to the [uniq](#agg_function-uniq) function, the `uniqCombined`: